 “We have to bring the pipes from the power plant behind the high school that we are going to build over to Saxe and the YMCA,” Moynihan said during the briefing held Thursday in his Town Hall.
 “It would be logical to bring it through that area and it is not wetlands.
 It can be done.
 If you are going to put pipes underground, you might as well put a road through there, if you choose to.”

-Moynihan has prompted creating a fuel cell micro-grid as a way to obtain savings for New Canaan on electricity.
+Moynihan has promoted creating a fuel cell micro-grid as a way to obtain savings for New Canaan on electricity.

 Referring to a proposal from several years ago that was scuttled after facing criticism from those opposed to development in the park, he added, “Remember when they proposed the Board of Ed building be built there, in the rear?
 There is space that is not wetlands.
 I looked at it as a possibility for an athletic field if we are going to use the Saxe field for other purposes.
 So there are various things that could be done to help that traffic flow.”